ulicious/hermes/doc/usage.rst

             location_results/
             plots/

-Please indicate the path towards the PROJECT_FOLDER in algorithm_configuration -> general_configurations -> project_folder_path
+Please indicate the path towards the PROJECT_FOLDER in :ref:`general_configuration`.

 2. Adjust parameters if desired
 ###############################